AA

 You can collaborate with like-minded network members who espouse legislative priorities similar to yours, to take advantage of the network’s political organizing tools.

-You can transform your personal networks into voting blocs and host and co-manage them on the network.
 Together you can utilize the network’s direct democracy tools and services to carry out tasks that are vital to fully functioning democracies.

 Your blocs can function uniquely online within the network, or operate outside the network in locations and forms chosen by the members.
-They can choose to join existing blocs, parties, and coalitions, online and offline, and/or opt to work independently.

 Step 5.
 Merge Blocs into Parties and Coalitions